 The way meat is cooked may also increase the risk of cancer.
 Grilling, broiling, or frying meats creates certain chemicals that have been linked to colon cancer.
 Using other cooking methods reduces the formation of these chemicals and may reduce the risk of colon cancer.

 Carcinogens are substances that increase the risk of cancer.
-Some carcinogens, such as asbestos and benzene, may be present in the workplace, and workers in industries that use known carcinogens should take appropriate precautions to avoid or minimize exposure.
+Some carcinogens, such as asbestos,benzene, and diesel engine exhaust may be present in the workplace, and workers in industries that use known carcinogens should take appropriate precautions to avoid or minimize exposure.
 Other carcinogens occur in the home or the environment.
-For example, radioactive elements that naturally occur in the earth decay into radioactive radon gas, which can collect inside the houses of people who live in certain areas.
+For example, radioactive elements that naturally occur in the earth decay into radioactive radon gas, which can collect inside the homes of people living in certain areas.
 Exposure to radon increases the risk of lung cancer, especially in people who smoke.

-Avoiding sun exposure (especially during the middle of the day) can reduce the risk of skin cancer.
-Covering exposed skin and using broad-spectrum sunscreen products with a sun protection factor (SPF) of at least 30 that protects against both ultraviolet A and ultraviolet B light also help reduce the risk of skin cancer.
+Avoiding sun exposure (especially during the middle of the day) can reduce the risk of skin cancers Overview of Skin Cancer .
+Covering exposed skin and using sunscreens with a sun protection factor (SPF) of at least 30 that protect against both ultraviolet A and ultraviolet B light also help reduce the risk of skin cancer.

 Vaccines against cancer

 Vaccines can prevent certain types of cancer that are caused by viruses.
-For example, certain strains of sexually transmitted human papillomavirus Human Papillomavirus (HPV) Vaccine The human papillomavirus (HPV) vaccine helps protect against infection by the strains of HPV that are most likely to cause the following: Cervical cancer, vaginal cancer, and vulvar cancer in... read more (HPV) cause cervical cancer, anal cancer, and some forms of head and neck cancer.
-Vaccination against HPV Human Papillomavirus (HPV) Vaccine The human papillomavirus (HPV) vaccine helps protect against infection by the strains of HPV that are most likely to cause the following: Cervical cancer, vaginal cancer, and vulvar cancer in... read more before the first sexual encounter can largely prevent many cases of these cancers.
+For example, certain strains of sexually transmitted human papillomavirus Human Papillomavirus (HPV) Vaccine (HPV) cause cervical cancer, anal cancer, and some forms of head and neck cancer.
+Vaccination against HPV Human Papillomavirus (HPV) Vaccine before the first sexual encounter can largely prevent many cases of these cancers.

 American Cancer Society: Information to help people reduce the risk of cancer